TheRealLacyDev/NetworkInstallSkript/README.md

 ⚠️ Notes
 The script has been tested exclusively on Debian 12.
 Its functionality on other operating systems cannot be guaranteed.
 The script’s version references may not always be up to date.
 If needed, you can adjust the version numbers by editing the file with a text editor.
+For the cloud server start function, the path and filename must be adjusted in the script.
+The default path is /home/minecraft.
+Please update these values accordingly to ensure proper functionality.

 📬 Support
 For issues or suggestions, feel free to contact LacyDev on Discord (Discord: lacydev).